sconnel42/wedding-website/README.md

 #### Backend
 - Create BE server (Express?)
 - Dynamically get all images from folder for frontend
-- Remove imgs/
+- Remove public/imgs/
-- Serve wedding website
+- Create Docker container to serve wedding website
-- Write RSVPs to Database
+- Create Docker DB and save RSVPs to it
 - Host site on netlify

 ### Nice to Have